olikamin11-dev/HydrAID-Neurosymbolic-AI-for-Predictive-Biomarkers-in-Cancer-Immunotherapy/README.md

 ## Reproducibility
 This repository provides:
 - Ontology and semantic constraints
-- ETL mappings and illustrative sample data
+- ETL mappings and full dataset
 - Example SPARQL queries
-- Prompt templates and NL→SPARQL examples
+- Prompt templates and NL to SPARQL examples

-Sensitive or proprietary data has been replaced with **minimal illustrative samples** suitable for public sharing.

 ---